My faculties are complete: Veteran actor Pete Edochie thankful as he clocks 75

 Social media users were already getting bored of the viral #DropItChallenge but not a lot could look past an entry from some veteran Nollywood entertainers.

-The actors Pete Edochi, Kanayo O. Kanayo, Bassey Ekpeyong, Femi Branch among others appeared to have taken a moment to shoot the entry while on a movie set.
+The actors Pete Edochie, Kanayo O. Kanayo, Bassey Ekpeyong, Femi Branch among others appeared to have taken a moment to shoot the entry while on a movie set.

 Source: Legit.ng